t4skforce/DeepVioletNG/README.md

 # DeepVioletNG
-Tool for introspection of SSL\TLS sessions
+Tool for introspection of SSL/TLS sessions